Gingerbread Martini Cocktail Recipe

 To make this cocktail, you’ll need the following ingredients:

-Vanilla Vodka: This is a type of vodka made with vanilla pods, grains, vegetables or fruits, and alcohol.
-We used Smirnoff Vanilla Vodka because it has a tasty vanilla flavor and is affordable.
-For a mocktail version of this drink, try STRYKK Not Vanilla V*dka in place of the vanilla vodka.
+Vanilla Vodka: This is a type of vodka made with vanilla pods, grains, vegetables or fruits, alcohol, and water.
+I used Smirnoff Vanilla Vodka.

-Gingerbread Syrup: This is a sweetener made with ginger, ground nutmeg, cinnamon sticks, whole cloves, whole allspice berries, whole black peppercorns, vanilla extract, honey, white sugar, brown sugar, gum Arabic powder, and water.
-We made ours at home using Alex’s sous vide recipe.
+Gingerbread Syrup: This is a sweetener made with ginger, ground nutmeg, cinnamon sticks, whole cloves, whole allspice berries, whole black peppercorns, vanilla extract, honey, white sugar, brown sugar, gum arabic powder, and water.
+I used this sous vide recipe.

 Bartending Tools